openshift/hypershift/docs/content/how-to/automated-machine-management/scale-to-zero-dataplane.md

 function scale_down_pool() {

-    # Validated that the nodes in AWS Scale down instantly, they take sometime to dissapear inside of Openshift
+    # Validated that the nodes in AWS Scale down instantly, they take sometime to disappear inside of Openshift
     # but the draining is avoided for sure
     echo "Scalling down the nodes for ${HC_CLUSTER_NAME} cluster" NODEPOOLS=$(oc get nodepools -n ${HC_CLUSTER_NS} -o=jsonpath='{.items[?(@.spec.clusterName=="'${HC_CLUSTER_NAME}'")].metadata.name}')